decentraland/adr/RFC/RFC-9-on-chain-validators.md

 Each entity deployment has a timestamp.
 We get the block number for that timestamp by using [subgraphs](https://github.com/decentraland/ethereum-blocks) per each chain.
 It is not possible to get a block number by timestamp directly with only one RPC request because timestamps are just part of the block metadata.
 In order to remove this dependency, we need extra work:

 - A) Use a [binary search](https://github.com/nachomazzara/eth-block-timestamp) or any other new way to get the closest block for a given timestamp.
 - B) Start adding block numbers to the deployments.
 For old deployments, we can create an immutable file with all the blocks per each timestamp used for previous deployments.
 This file will have a fixed size because new deployments will have the block number directly inside the deployment.
+The client can get the latest block number.
+The content server will keep using the 5 minutes window for validate deployments.

 ### Profiles